University of Sioux Falls logo

 Key Highlights

-• Guided by the enduring motto: "Culture for Service."
+• Guided by the inspiring motto, "Culture for Service," emphasizing community contribution.

-• Expanded its educational legacy through mergers with four other Baptist schools.
+• Significantly expanded its reach and offerings through mergers with four other Baptist institutions.

 Timeline